 Early on in the project you will need to identify who should be on your lease accounting project team.
 You will also need to decide who should lead the project and who should be the executive sponsor.
 At most large organizations, real estate is managed by a centralized group at headquarters along with office managers at various facilities.
 Equipment leases are trickier as these assets are owned by many different stakeholders across the business.

 Read the eight Groups you need to include in Your Project.

-How long will it take to to comply with the new accounting standards?
+How long will it take to comply with the new accounting standards?
 Estimates vary from 6-12 months to 12-24 months.
 The real answer is that you won’t know until you get started and get knee-deep into the analysis.
-In our experience the project implementation time frame will be influenced by the current state of your lease accounting; the complexity of your equipment leasing program and the availability of key stakeholders to participate in the project.
+In our experience, the project implementation time frame will be influenced by the current state of your lease accounting, the complexity of your equipment leasing program, and the availability of key stakeholders to participate in the project.